AkshayChandre/Mochi/README.md

-# Mochi — Open-Source Desktop AI Companion
+# Mochi: Open-Source Desktop AI Companion

 A soft, blob-shaped robot that gives physical presence to a fully local, fully open-source AI.
-The robot body (Raspberry Pi) is the presence layer;
+The robot body is the presence layer;
-your PC is the brain.
+PC is the brain.
 Zero paid services, zero cloud dependency.

-## v0.1 — Face Engine (this repo, today)
+## v0.1: Face Engine

 Runs on your PC now; the same file runs on the Pi's 720x720 round display later.